Hit the streets (concert halls, galleries, theatres and more!) because Toronto’s spring festival season launches in 3…2…1…

 Hot Docs

-Hot Doc 2025 (April 24–May 4, 2025) features 10 days of documentary-style films from around the world at the Hot Docs Ted Rogers Cinema in the Annex neighbourhood.
+Hot Docs 2026 (April 23–May 3, 2026) features 10 days of powerhouse documentary storytelling from every corner of the globe, centred at the iconic Hot Docs Ted Rogers Cinema in the vibrant Annex neighbourhood.

 CONTACT Photography Festival